Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 This string will from now on identify your deterministic masternode.

 #### Step 14.
-Paste the copied transaction number into field "5" in DMT.
+Paste the copied transaction number into field "5" in FIXMT.
 ![Protx tx hash](img/dmn/wizard-page3-manual-g.png)

 Wcisnij przycisk `Continue`.